What Is Scaffolding?

 Undertaking a Certificate III in Construction could cost you $0, if you are eligible for government funding.
 A Certificate III would allow you to study all three levels of scaffolding, making you fully prepared to enter the workforce as a licenced scaffolder.

-Do I Need To Renew My Rigging Licence
+Do I Need To Renew My Scaffolding Licence

 Your rigging licence in theory can last forever.
 However, like a driver’s licence, it requires renewing.